 Undo your commit and remove your files from the index

 You can do even more and not only undo the last commit, but remove files from the index as well, in that case, files still would be available on your machine, but if you want to do another commit, you need to add files to the index first, using

 Completely undo your last commit and remove changes to files

-If you don't care about your last commit and ready to lose all the changes you made, you can hard reset it.
-In that case, your commit will be "destroyed" and you will lose all files you commit before.
+If you don’t care about your last commit and are ready to lose all the changes you made, you can hard reset it.
+In that case, your commit will be “destroyed” and you will lose all files you commit before.

 git reset --hard HEAD~1

-Technically commits are not destroyed from git, a pointer to current commit just moved to another commit and commit you tried to destroy still will be available for something around 90 days on your local machine.
+Technically commits are not destroyed from git, a pointer to the current commit just moved to another commit and the commit you tried to destroy still will be available for something around 90 days on your local machine.

 If you want to access it, type